WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-15 branch

+In this step we need to resize the asteroids and the joystick dynamically.

+We also need to get the joystick functionality working.

 ## step-14 branch

 We will add a speed wheel like a joystick that will take a mouse click to change the direction and velocity of the ship.